indraneelpatil/GraphPlanning/README.md

     - [X] Visualise the frontier,explored nodes and final path
     - [X] Introduce movement cost variable (No such variable needed ??? -> taken care of by COST_NEUTRAL)
     - [X] Trade off between path length and proximity to obstacles (COST_NEUTRAL vs cost_scaling_factor)
+ + Greedy Best First Search Planner
+    - [X] TODO
+ + A Star Planner
+    - [ ] Introduce the manhattan distance (from goal) heuristic
+    - [ ] Weight of the heuristic variable
+    - [ ] Implement A Star with a compile time macro switch in Dijkstras